-- 1. If new permanent fencing is a requirement for a BMP, then it may be cost-shared (see Livestock Exclusion). - 2.
-Structural geotextiles shall meet the requirements of "Construction Specification 217 Geotextiles" and "Interim Material Specification 592 Geotextiles".
+- 1. If new permanent fencing is a requirement for a BMP, then it may be cost-shared (see Livestock Exclusion). - Structural geotextiles shall meet the requirements of "Construction Specification 217 -Geotextiles" and "Material Specification 592 - Geotextiles".
 Drainage geotextiles shall meet the requirements of N.C.
 Technical guide, Section IV Practice Standard 606, as shown in paragraph 606-8-5. - Technical staff shall have the responsibility for determining appropriate set-backs for cost shared fencing in accordance with Agriculture Cost Share Program policy and NRCS standards as follows: - a.
-Cost shared fencing must be set back a minimum of five (5) feet from the top of the stream bank in accordance with NRCS standards.
-Some portions of streams in Critical Water Supply Watersheds require a minimum ten (10) foot set back distance. - b.
+Cost shared fencing must be set back a minimum of ten (10) feet from the top of the stream bank. - b.
 If livestock are concentrated in the vicinity of the stream or if runoff from areas of livestock concentration could reach the stream, then the cost shared fence shall be set back a minimum of twenty (20) feet from the top of the stream bank (i.e. heavy use area protection measures, loafing lots, barns, feeding stations, watering facilities, stock trails).
-The only allowable exception to the 20 foot set back requirement for cost shared fencing is that if the tank, heavy use area, etc. is located a minimum of one hundred (100) feet from the top of the stream bank, the set back for cost shared fencing shall be ten (10) feet. - c.
+The only allowable exception to the 20 foot set back requirement for cost shared fencing is that if the tank, heavy use area, etc. is located a minimum of one hundred (100) feet from the top of the stream bank, the setback for cost shared fencing shall be ten (10) feet. - c.
 If stream riparian areas have been damaged or destroyed, then fencing should be set back far enough to permit establishment of woody vegetation on the stream banks. - d.
-If the stream bank or channel erosion is such that there exists the potential for the fence posts to be undermined by the stream during the life of the fence, then set backs should be increased significantly (field determination). - e.
-For all cost shared BMPs which require fencing, a statement indicating the set back distance from the stream bank must be included in the CPO.
-Also, the fencing set back distance should be indicated on the sketch included with the CPO.
-The sketch should also indicate the distance from the top of the bank to the tank, heavy use area, etc., if applicable.
+If the stream bank or channel erosion is such that there exists the potential for the fence posts to be undermined by the stream during the life of the fence, then set-backs should be increased significantly (field determination). - e.
+For all cost shared BMPs which require fencing, a statement indicating the setback distance from all existing or planned practices or structures to the stream bank must be included in the conservation plan, and distances must be indicated on the plan map (tank, heavy use area, barn etc.).
 (Note: "Meets set back requirements" is not acceptable.
 Actual set back distances must be indicated.)